Terminal-2 icon

 The example below shows how to make a payment request with taxfree.indicator set to true.

-The terminal asks the shopper for their consent for secure card sharing.
+When asking for consent automatically is enabled, the terminal asks the shopper for their consent for secure card capture.

 Terminal confirmation screen